zlatozaraZlatkova/STAT-Data-View/README.md

 <details open>
 <summary><h4>1.1.
 Brief Description</h4></summary>

-Visualization of statistical data using Chart.js with Eurostat API integration.
-The project aims to provide dynamic and interactive charts for economic indicators, with a strong focus on reliable data transformation and clean, maintainable code structure.
+A dynamic tool for visualizing statistical data with Chart.js, powered by the Eurostat API.
+It provides interactive charts for economic indicators, with robust data processing and a clean, maintainable architecture.

 ### Key Features